alzh-azin/Articles/Android/Books/Real World Android/Chapter4.md

 2. If name in the API entity is null, the code sets the name in the domain entity to empty.
 Should it, though?
 CanAnimalWithDetails entities have empty names?
-   That depends on the domain.
-In fact, mappers are a good place to search for domain constraints.
-Anyway, for simplicity, assume an empty name is possible.
+   `That depends on the domain.` `In fact, mappers are a good place to search for domain constraints.` Anyway, for simplicity, assume an empty name is possible.

+3. details is a value object, so `the code delegates its creation to an appropriate method`.
+Clean code keeps responsibilities well separated.

 ## Interceptors